go-vikunja/vikunja/docs/content/doc/setup/build-from-source.md

 The code for the frontend is located at [code.vikunja.io/frontend](https://code.vikunja.io/frontend).

-You need to have yarn v1 and nodejs in version 16 installed.

-1. Make sure [yarn v1](https://yarnpkg.com/getting-started/install) is properly installed on your system.
+1. Make sure you have [pnpm](https://pnpm.io/) properly installed on your system.
-3. Clone the repo with `git clone https://code.vikunja.io/frontend` and switch into the directory.
+2. Clone the repo with `git clone https://code.vikunja.io/frontend` and switch into the directory.
-3. Install all dependencies with `yarn install`
+3. Install all dependencies with `pnpm install`
-4. Build the frontend with `yarn build`.
-This will result in a js bundle in the `dist/` folder which you can deploy.
+4. Build the frontend with `pnpm build`.
+This will result in a static js bundle in the `dist/` folder which you can deploy.